newjersey/navigator.business.nj.gov/content/src/fundings/electric-vehicle-tourism-program.md

   - arts-entertainment-and-recreation
   - other-services
 publishStageArchive: ""
----
+summaryDescriptionMd: >-

-The Electric Vehicle (EV) Tourism Program is offering incentives to promote electric vehicle adoption and tourism through investment in EV chargers at key New Jersey tourism sites, landmarks, and other `Tourism Areas|tourism-areas` .
+  The Electric Vehicle (EV) Tourism Program is offering incentives to promote electric vehicle adoption and tourism through investment in EV chargers at key New Jersey tourism sites, landmarks, and other `Tourism Areas|tourism-areas`.
 ---

-### Eligibility
+## Eligibility

 - Eligible applicant include, but are not limited to those situated in locations which offer amusement, arts, culture, attractions, dining, entertainment, history, outdoor recreation, overnight lodging, and shopping
 - The scoring rubric used by the program can be found on the [New Jersey Clean Energy Program website](https://njcleanenergy.com/ev)